 In holiday movies, there is always a home base where friends and family gather.
 In The Family Stone, that place is, of course, the parents’ house.
 Though it appears to be a decent size when Meredith and Everett first show up (it did house a family of seven, after all), it turns out that there isn’t enough room to house the growing family and their guests.
 When Meredith refuses to sleep in her boyfriend’s room out of embarrassment and takes Amy Stone’s (Rachel McAdams) room instead, things get personal.
 This tension is brought up frequently throughout the movie, and it’s pretty relatable when Amy throws Meredith the stink eye after her first night sleeping on the lumpy couch.

-6In between the chaos, the holidays unite us
+6. Despite the chaos, the holidays unite us.

-In The Family Stone, what begins as a disastrous meet the parents adventure turns into a close knit family valuing the most important things in life.
+In The Family Stone, what begins as a disastrous meet-the-parents' adventure turns into a close-knit family seeing the value in the most important things in life.
 Whether that’s Meredith learning what it’s like to have a large family, Everett discovering he needs to think of himself more often, or the entire family adjusting to life without one of them around.
-So while you are busy at your grandparents or relaxing on the couch with your best friend, take a second to appreciate the small moments.
+So while you are busy at your grandparents’ or relaxing on the couch with your best friend, take a second to appreciate the small moments.